-Budapest is one of the most attractive destinations not only in Europe but in the world.
+Budapest is one of the most attractive destinations not only in Europe but in the whole world.
 The Hungarian capital offers amazing experience with its beautiful sights and great food.
-Here is a list of what to do and see in Budapest.
+Here’s your personalized Budapest free walking tour of what to do and see in Budapest.

 How to get from Budapest Airport to the city center?